To save this video and more, Download the Tastemade App

 For the salad:

-1 Tbsp Korean sweet plum sauce (Maesilcheong), apricot preserve or apple jelly
+1 tablespoon Korean sweet plum sauce (Maesilcheong), apricot preserve or apple jelly

 About 2 cups of green sprouts